luisjure/csound-vim/README.md

 ## Csound tools for Vim

+**`csound-vim`** is a plugin that turns the powerful text editor [Vim](https://www.vim.org/) into a simple but productive Csound development environment.

-Set of tools for editing Csound files (`.orc`, `.sco`, `.csd`, `.udo`) with Vim: syntax recognition and highlighting, folding, macros, autocompletion, on-line reference, and templates.
+It provides several functionalities for editing Csound files (`.orc`, `.sco`, `.csd`, `.udo`), like syntax recognition and highlighting, folding, autocompletion, on-line reference and templates, as well as macros for compiling the .csd file and listening to the results, without leaving the editor.

+**`csound-vim`** can be combined with Steven Yi's [csound-repl](https://github.com/kunstmusik/csound-repl) for live coding.

 ## Installation